Wednesday, 30 Apr 2025

-Following recent storms, The Big Tree Trail, Black Gates Trail and Loch Eck Loop are all closed, due to being blocked in several places by fallen / dangerous trees.
+Following recent storms, the Black Gates Trail and Loch Eck Loop remain closed, due to being blocked in several places by fallen / dangerous trees.

 We will have these cleared and open again as soon as is safely possible.